 Some object-oriented programming features are used for wavelet packet tree structures.
 For more detail, refer to Introduction to Object-Oriented Features.

-This chapter takes you through the features of one- and two-dimensional wavelet packet analysis using the Wavelet Toolbox software.
+This chapter takes you through the features of 1-D and 2-D wavelet packet analysis using the Wavelet Toolbox software.
 You'll learn how to

 Load a signal or image